Puyo Puyo: Sales

-Sega Sammy reported in 2021 that the sum of games sold, downloads of free-to-play titles, registered IDs totaled 35 million.
-This figure does not account for units sold prior to Sega's acquisition of the series.
+Sega Sammy reported in 2022 that the sum of games sold, downloads of free-to-play titles, registered IDs totaled 37.7 million.
+This figure does not account for units sold prior to Sega's acquisition of the series, but the series' sales numbers without the free-to-play titles and registered IDs totals to at least over 10 million, including games from the Compile era of the series.

 Other media

-For the franchise's 24th anniversary, a stage play adaptation titled Puyo Puyo On Stage ran from May 2 to May 6, 2015, in Japan.
+For the franchise's 24th anniversary, a stage play adaptation titled Puyo Puyo On Stage ran from May 2–6, 2015, in Japan.